UKHomeOffice/dq-packer-ops-win-tableau-dev/README.md

-# dq-packer-ops-win-bastion
+# dq-packer-ops-win-tableau-dev
-This AMI is used as a bastion/jump box and has got various tools installed required to manage various services within the DQ environment.
+This AMI is used to create a Tableau Development server and has got various tools installed required to manage Tableau and related services.

 ## Features